-Failure to consistently follow a uniform chart of accounts increases the possibility that the Township will not be able to identify, assemble, analyze, classify, record, and report its transactions correctly or to document compliance with finance-related legal and contractual requirements.
-The Township Fiscal Officer should maintain the accounting system to enable the Township to identify, assemble, analyze, classify, record and report all transactions and to maintain accountability.
+Failure to post all receipts and all disbursements to the ledgers increases the possibility that the Township will not be able to identify, assemble, analyze, classify, record, and report its transactions correctly or to document compliance with finance-related legal and contractual requirements.
+The Township Fiscal Officer should maintain the accounting system to enable the Township to identify, assemble, analyze, classify, record, and report all transactions and to maintain accountability.
 All transactions should be properly coded and classified according to the UAN chart of accounts to help ensure that financial activity of the Township is accurately recorded and reported.
 In addition, the Township should adopt procedures for the review of posting of transactions and subsequent posting to the financial statements.